kounen13/Comparative-Gene-Expression-Analysis-Across-28-Vertebrate-Species/README.md

 # 🧬Comparative-Gene-Expression-Analysis-Across-28-Vertebrate-Species
-## 📌 discription
+## 📌 description

-Comparative transcriptomic analysis of 29 vertebrate species using Bgee seq data, comparative analysis of tissue-specific gene and its visulization by usin R studio.
+Comparative Gene Expression Analysis of 29 vertebrate species using Bgee seq data, comparative analysis of tissue-specific gene and its visualization by using R studio.

-## 😼 Species uesd
+## 😼 Species used

 ```bash